Table of Contents

 One of the potential answers to that may be that fail in autonomic regulation as seen in these patients, including the inability of systolic pressure to decrease accompanied by a slow heart rate present a pathological reflexive answer to obstruction.

 MR is a common finding in LVOTO obstruction patients and is considered to have a primary role in the etiology of symptoms of dyspnea.
-However, if the following events, namely eject-obstruct-leak pattern, as presented in this order, are looked at, than MR is actually a response phenomenon.
+However, if the following events, namely eject-obstruct-leak pattern, as presented in this order, are looked at, then MR is actually a response phenomenon.

 MR is caused by the damage occurring on the mitral valve complex, mainly as the systolic anterior motion of the mitral valve’s that occurred after left ventricle outflow tract obstruction.